BP0324142/Data-science-portfolio/solar_generation/description.md

 Some notes on the data:
 * All rows were unique and there were no null values.
 * The data types for each row were int or float, so no categorical field encoding was necessary.
 * The dataset holds hourly values for each day.
-As there is no point in analyising records without any energy generation, these rows were dropped.
+There is no point in analyising records without any energy generation, so these rows were dropped.

-Here's an example of that the data looks like:
+Here's an example of that the data looks like:\
 ![First five rows of data](#)

 And here are some summary statistics.
-Sunshine, radiation and production have very high standard deviations, meaning that they have a large spread which could lead to misrepresentative clustering.
+Sunshine, radiation and production have very high standard deviations, meaning that they have a large spread which could lead to misrepresentative clustering.\
 ![Summary statistics](#)

 ## Methodology